covidclinical/Phase2.1NeuroAnalysis/README.md

 3.  `03_comorbidity-preprocess.Rmd` - this pre-processes the comorbidity data by healthcare system.

     *Of note, this script reads in healthcare system data stored in the `results_comorbidity/`.
-After having sites run the initital package, I realized I forgot to include one of the comorbidity tables in the output.
-For this reason, sites reran just the comorbidity analysis and generated the `[site]_comorb_results.rda` file.
-In some cases, sites reran the full code (thus, generating the typical `[site]_results.rda` file) and I subsequently manually changed the name of the .rda file to be consistent and allow this script to remain streamlined.*
+After most sites ran the initital package, we added an additional comorbidity table to the output file.
+For this reason, sites reran just the comorbidity analysis and generated the `[site]_comorb_results.rda` file.*

 ## **Meta-Analysis**